jainspoornima/jainspoornima.github.io/index.md

 ---
 layout: home
 author_profile: true
-title: "Poornima S Jain – PhD Scholar and researcher"
 ---

 <img src="MS2019009_PoornimaJain.jpg" alt="My Photo" width="200" align="left" style="margin-right: 20px; border-radius: 50%;" />

-# 👋 Hello, I'm Poornima S Jain
+# 👋 About me

-Welcome to my personal site.
-Here's a quick overview of my professional background:
+I am Poornima Jain, PhD student the Department of Artificial Intelligence, IIT-Hyderabad supervised by Dr. Vineeth Balasubramanian.
+I have a keen interest in the low-level working of neural networks with a focus on applications for computer vision.

 ## 💼 EXPERIENCE

 **PHD Student, Dept. of Artificial Intelligence, IIT-Hyderabad**

-PHD THESIS : Erasing the Past: “Machine Unlearning” in Contemporary Neural Network Models

- Machine Unlearning (MU) is an upcoming research field focused on efficiently erasing the influence of certain training data on a model while maintaining its utility.
-This is especially relevant in the light of recent legislations such as the European Union’s GDPR (2018) that allow users rights to remove their data from AI models.
-Most existing MU research is focused on unlearning in vanilla classification tasks with stationary data domains.
-Unlearning in non-stationary data settings and multimodal vision-language models, including settings such as domain adaptation (where models adapt to new data domains) and continual learning (where models continually learn new tasks) remains largely unexplored.
-As a first step, we recently proposed an adversarial optimization method to unlearn source-exclusive classes in a source-free domain adaptation setting.
-Our method outperforms existing baselines on well-known benchmark datasets .
-Our ongoing efforts include a comprehensive literature survey of MU methods across settings, developing novel unlearning algorithms for continual learning, foundational models and developing robust and comprehensive evaluation metrics to measure the effectiveness of unlearning.
+I am working on developing novel unlearning algorithms for continual learning settings, foundational models and developing robust evaluation metrics for unlearning.

 **MS-by-Research in Computer Science, IIIT-Bangalore	Aug 2019 – Dec 2022**